Asthma Disease Management Program

-- Exercise or sports – consult with healthcare provider to learn how to safely participate
+- Exercise or sports – consult with your doctor or nurse to learn how to stay active

-- Other things such as: Sulfites in food (check labels), cold air (cover nose/mouth) and some medications (consult provider)
+- Other things such as: Sulfites in food (check labels) and cold air (cover nose / mouth)

 Use Asthma Medications Correctly

-2. Controller: These medications are used to control asthma over the long term.
+- Controller: These medicines help control your asthma every day.
 They prevent, reduce, and reverse swelling in airways.
 They are taken daily even when you feel well.

 Have an Asthma Action Plan